Amos-Langa/AgriPlus-website2/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 5. About the Author
-Follow the Author on twitter, facebook and instagram.
-Feedback and Reviews are appreciated.
+Follow the Author on twitter, facebook and instagram. @Amos Langat Feedback and Reviews are appreciated.
 Rate Us!.
 Phone: +254 799 142 889; email:langata289@gmail.com